cockroachdb/docs/cockroachcloud/connect-to-a-free-cluster.md

     <a href="connect-to-your-cluster.html"><button class="filter-button page-level">{{ site.data.products.dedicated }}</button></a>
 </div>

 This page shows you how to connect to your {{ site.data.products.serverless }} cluster.
-If you'd like to follow along with a video walkthrough, see [How to connect to CockroachCloud and Import Data](https://www.youtube.com/watch?v=XJZD1rorEQE).
+If you'd like to follow along with a video walkthrough, see [How to connect to {{ site.data.products.db }} and Import Data](https://www.youtube.com/watch?v=XJZD1rorEQE).

 {% include cockroachcloud/free-limitations.md %}